- Common uses

 - tell your doctor and pharmacist if you are allergic to zanubrutinib, any other medications, or any of the ingredients in zanubrutinib capsules.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you have an infection or recently had surgery.
-Also tell your doctor if you have or have ever had an irregular heartbeat, high blood pressure, bleeding problems, or heart or liver disease.
+Also tell your doctor if you have or have ever had hepatitis B (HBV, a virus that infects the liver and may cause severe liver damage), an irregular heartbeat, high blood pressure, bleeding problems, or heart or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or if you plan on fathering a child.
 You should not become pregnant while you are taking zanubrutinib.
 If you are female, you will need to take a pregnancy test before you start treatment and should use birth control to prevent pregnancy during your treatment and for 1 week after your final dose.
 If you are male, you and your female partner should use birth control during your treatment with zanubrutinib and continue for 1 week after your final dose.
 If you or your partner become pregnant while taking zanubrutinib, call your doctor immediately.
 Zanubrutinib can cause fetal harm.